r4d1n/photographyistechnology/_drafts/aws.md

 Uber is a really interesting example here, because it seems like their blue sky ambition for the long term is to build a network of autonomous bus-cars around the world.
 Basically physical infrastructure, more closely aligned to areas that the state already controls.

 But then, why can't there just be high speed trains that go from any part of a city to any other part?
-Were cities that depend on cars really a good idea in the first place?

 Who decided that so many American cities and suburbs should be organized around roads, and the ownership of cars?
+Was that a good idea in the first place?

-Uber raised venture capital; public services take taxes.
+Uber raised venture capital; government agencies take taxes.
 That's definitely near the root of the aggression toward public services that appears among some American policymakers, entrepreneurs, and (especially) grassroots conservatives.
 Uber started from scratch a few years ago, while Caltrans is a legacy institution dealing with legacy infrastructure is not in the cloud but stamped across the landscape already.
 That's not really an accident, though, or an excuse.
 Why are there broken bolts on a brand new, $6.5 billion bridge?

 In Ursula Leguin's book *The Dispossessed*, a non-hierarchical anarchist society on a barren moon is run with the help of an AI that was originally developed on the Earth-like, state-dominated planet from whence the anarchists came.
 The computer organizes everything and assigns people work so they can collectively survive with little resources in a difficult natural environment.
 While anyone is free to ask for a different assignment or refuse to work outright, a culture in which individuals are shamed for endangering the group enforces conformity.
 I find this book really interesting because a) it shows how the utopian life I sometimes dream of might actually be miserable to live in and b) it predicates that society's development on the prior existence of a technologically advanced capitalist system, which ultimately made it possible for the moon colony to survive.